 - Sprinkle an even layer of sugar over the entire surface (about 1 tablespoon)

-- Turn on your blow torch and place it 2- 3 inches away from the surface of the sugar
+- Turn on your kitchen torch and place it 2- 3 inches away from the surface of the sugar

 - Keep moving it over the surface, to heat, melt and caramelize the sugar without burning any one spot.
 Move the flame further away if the sugar is burning, and closer if it isn’t melting.
 Always keep the torch moving to prevent hot spots.